raostudios/website/content/blog/xcode-only-keyboard/index.md

 ### Working with a Product Manager

-They think different.
-They have to focus on implementation and also future plans.

 ### Working with a designer

-Designers are the more artsy type.
-The good one have eyes like hawks but also know to make astehetic/time to implement tradeoff.

 ### Collogues can be hard

-Everyone has different experiances and values, find a way to match.
+Everyone has different experiances and values, find a way to match

-Code review are hard on the ego and relationships.

-### Working with a manager/tech lead

-Show respect for their experiance but also state your opinion.

 ## Learning a new Codebase